Who needs Dunkin Donuts, when you’ve got Deez Donuts?

 - Once cooled, dunk or drizzle each donut with butter and then sprinkle or roll donut in Swerve/Spice mixture

-Then SMILE and pat yourself on the back, cuz you just changed the donut game yo!
+Then Smile, cuz you just changed the donut game yo!

 - I recommend a 12-donut silicone baking pan, as it helps the donuts bake evenly, stick less, and pop out in better shape than a tin pan.